 Reading a large block of text can get boring, and it makes it harder to concentrate and memorise what you’re reading.
 So, highlight key points with different colours.
 It will help your brain to organise the information better.

-When it comes to properly highlight and colour-coding your class notes in your studying notes then make sure that you assign each colour a specific role.
+When it comes to properly highlight and color-coding your class notes in your studying notes then make sure that you assign each colour a specific role.

 For example, let yellow be titles and topics orange definitions pink commentary info purple examples blue dates and events and lastly let the dream be